tspnetwork/tspdocs/content/docs/protocol/tsp-cli/configuration.md

 By default, every node is in `default` mode which is the recommended setting for most environments.
 If you would like to change your nodes pruning strategy then you must do so when the node is initialized.
-Passing a flag when starting `evmos` will always override settings in the `app.toml` file, if you would like to change your node to the `everything` mode then you can pass the `--pruning everything` flag when you call `evmosd start`.
+Passing a flag when starting `tsp` will always override settings in the `app.toml` file, if you would like to change your node to the `everything` mode then you can pass the `--pruning everything` flag when you call `tspd start`.

 danger